Philippians 4:18b

 “a sweet-smelling aroma”

-Paul does not specify what gifts they sent from Philippi.
-He simply describes them.
-First description–”a sweet-smelling aroma.”
+Paul did not specify what gifts were sent from Philippi.
+He simply described them.
+The first description—“a sweet-smelling aroma.”

-The Philippian gift impacts both upon Paul and God.
-Paul welcomes the gift as an act of God upon him.
-He highly regards the gift because God’s hand was in it.
+The Philippian gift impacted both Paul and God.
+Paul welcomed the gift as an act of God upon him.
+He highly regarded the gift because God’s hand was in it.

-The gift also impacts God.
+The gift also impacted God.
 It was a “sweet-smelling aroma” to God.
-“A sweet-smelling aroma, an acceptable sacrifice” is Old Testament language taken from the Levitical offerings (Ex 29:18; Ezek 10:41; Gen 8:21; Lev 1:9,13,17; 2:12)..
-Their gift smells sweet to God.
-It has the fragrance of perfume to God.
-This is an offering that pleases God.
+“A sweet-smelling aroma, an acceptable sacrifice” is Old Testament language taken from the Levitical offerings (Ex 29:18; Ezek 10:41; Gen 8:21; Lev 1:9,13,17; 2:12).
+Their gift smelled sweet to God.
+It had the fragrance of perfume to God.
+This was an offering that pleased God.

-There were two types of sacrifices in the Old Testament: 1.
-Sacrifice for sin.
-2. Sacrifices that bring worship.
+There were two types of sacrifices in the Old Testament: (1) Sacrifice for sin, (2) Sacrifices that brought worship.
 The second usage (worship) is the idea in this passage.
-God accepts our contributions to his cause as praise and thanksgiving to his name.
+God accepts our contributions to His cause as praise and thanksgiving to His name.

 Principle: